Monte Carlo simulation results for anaemia detection in the skin

 2020-01-20T08:27:57Z (GMT) by

-This research will be/was presented at SPIE Photonics West 2020 (February 2020) with the article titled: Quantification and influence of skin chromophores for remote detection of anemic conditions.
+This research was presented at SPIE Photonics West 2020 (February 2020) with the article titled: Quantification and influence of skin chromophores for remote detection of anemic conditions

 Monte Carlo simulations were performed using Virtual Tissue Simulator (VTS) and Monte Carlo Command Line (MCCL) tools.
 The target was a two-layer model of the epidermis and dermis layers of the skin.

 The optical attenuation properties quantifying the absorption and scattering in these layers are set according to two parameters:

 - Amount of haemoglobin in the blood-perfused dermis

 The optical models are simulated at six wavelengths for 6 skin types (Fitzpatrick's scale) and two blood conditions, healthy and anaemic.
 This results in a total of 72 simulations